 You cannot obtain Nepalese rupees before entering the country.
 It is a closed currency.
 You can get cash once you arrive in country, from the foreign exchange desk at the airport to an ATM.

 Learn about your options when it comes to getting your hands on Nepalese rupees.
-Read more on how much it costs to climb to Everest Base Camp.
+Read more on how much it costs to hike Everest Base Camp trek.

 Spares (of everything)

 With many of the items discussed in this Everest Base Camp packing list you need to pack spares.
 The closer the item sits to your skin, the more spares you need.
 That said, understand that everyone doing the Everest Base Camp trek is temporarily and necessarily lowering their hygiene standards.
 Your BO won’t be noticed among the bevy of BOs.

 That’s it for the essential items to pack for your Everest Base Camp trek!
 Now for a few optional extras…

 Most of our cellphones have inbuilt cameras that take fantastic photos, but we’re always concerned we’ll drop the darn things and smash the screens.
 We recommend bringing along an old-fashioned, single-purpose camera for this trip; not only are they hardier than cellphones, but they also offer no potential distractions.
 When you bring out your camera to take a photo, all you end up doing is taking a photo.
 Trekking to Everest Base Camp is all about stepping away from the regular, and we think you’ll be more mindful and present with a standard camera in hand.